Skyline Champion (NYSE:SKY) Hits New 1-Year High at $64.87

-In related news, CFO Laurie M. Hough sold 11,053 shares of the business’s stock in a transaction that occurred on Monday, June 28th.
-The stock was sold at an average price of $53.89, for a total value of $595,646.17.
-Following the completion of the sale, the chief financial officer now owns 71,801 shares in the company, valued at $3,869,355.89.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Skyline Champion news, CFO Laurie M. Hough sold 11,053 shares of the business’s stock in a transaction that occurred on Monday, June 28th.
+The stock was sold at an average price of $53.89, for a total transaction of $595,646.17.
+Following the completion of the transaction, the chief financial officer now owns 71,801 shares in the company, valued at $3,869,355.89.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
 Also, Director Keith A. Anderson sold 29,723 shares of the business’s stock in a transaction that occurred on Monday, August 9th.
 The shares were sold at an average price of $60.52, for a total value of $1,798,835.96.
 The disclosure for this sale can be found here.
 Insiders have sold 54,829 shares of company stock valued at $3,218,940 in the last 90 days.
 Company insiders own 6.90% of the company’s stock.

 About Skyline Champion (NYSE:SKY)